 Whether for time or logistical reasons, or a combination of both, studio sets were indeed used in some scenes that featured other London locations.
 The footage of people queuing for water in Hyde Park, for example, was achieved entirely in the studio, with extras standing in front of a large photographic backdrop.
 Genuine footage of a parched Parliament Square appears during the opening credits, but a later shot of people listening to the prime minister’s broadcast in the square was also achieved using a large photographic backdrop.

 The shots of Piccadilly Circus, whether showing groups of people or a lone police car moving through it, were achieved, not by photographic backdrops this time, but via matte shots filmed in the studio.
-And while Fleet Street, as referenced earlier, may have been extensively used as a location, the shots of Judd walking down the centre of the street that appear at the beginning and end of the film were also studio matte shots.
+And while Fleet Street, as referenced earlier, may have been extensively used as a location, the shots of Judd walking down the centre of the street that appear at the beginning and end of the film (as seen at the top of this article) were also studio matte shots.

 But whether filmed in the studio or on location, this does not detract from that fact that, as well as producing one of the most accomplished of all British science fiction films, Val Guest also managed to make one of the great London films.